-mongo lab6.js
+mongo lab7.js

 to run it.
 This creates a query that matches the census information for Hanover County.
 It then loops through all records that match and prints out a nicely formatted Json object for each one.
 We only need the loop because we're running this through a script.
 If you were in the interactive Mongo shell, you could just run the query and it would automatically output to the screen.

-Now copy and paste this code to the bottom of the file to create a new query.
-Change the print statement at the top of the new query to "Query 2".
-Then change the query so that it prints out records for counties with the name "Prince Edward County".
+Now add code to the bottom of your lab7.js file that: